Though my life is changin' fast

 - Thanksgiving Episode: Two episodes are related to this holiday.

-- The Thing That Would Not Leave: Reba saw almost everybody like this, notably Brock and especially Barbra Jean, who seemed to have no concept of personal boundaries (Barbra Jean has No Sense of Personal Space that she just gets inside the house at nighttime hours when she sees so much as a light and even entered once through the window).
+- Reba saw almost everybody like this, notably Brock and especially Barbra Jean, who seemed to have no concept of personal boundaries (Barbra Jean has No Sense of Personal Space that she just gets inside the house at nighttime hours when she sees so much as a light and even entered once through the window).
 There were the occasional whispers that she felt this way about Van and Cheyenne as well.
 While she loved them dearly and cared for them unconditionally, she occasionally mentioned how she hoped that they would get their situation straightened out (and therefore move) sooner rather than later.

 - Reba herself starts to become this towards Van and Cheyenne when they finally settle in their own house.
 It was partly justified since they were weirdos.

-- Theme Tune Title Drop: The last line of the series is "Cause we're survivors."
+- The last line of the series is "Cause we're survivors."

 - This Is Reality: Lampshaded by Van in one episode ("That speech Cheyenne gave was great, but we don't live in a speech.
 We live in Houston.") and Brock in another ("We don't live in a utopia.
 We live in suburbia, where life is cheap!").